Prepping in the outdoors now that spring has sprung.

 Its cool when Chico finds an old coin or rifle cartridge from the 1800’s but the neat thing about hunting for arrowheads is learning about the Paleolithic Period and realizing the person who made, used the arrowhead you found has not been around for over several thousand years years.
 Most of the points I have found were used for small game hunting

 Finding something that has survived the elements native craftsmanship the would make any prepper proud.
-Now that spring has sprung, get back out side with your Sport Berkey bottle and a granola bar and start exploring the New World like the original inhabitants did you will enjoy the experience.
+Now that spring has sprung, get back out side with your water purification bottle and a granola bar and start exploring the New World like the original inhabitants did you will enjoy the experience.